charles-uno/resume/README.md

 make
 ```

 All the dependencies will get pulled down into a Docker image.
-This may take a while the first time.
 Then it'll mount a workspace into that image, carry out the build, and spit out `resume.pdf`.

+Note that the container takes a few minutes to pull together the first time.
+We grab `texlive-full`, which is a few gigs.
+This means we can use any LaTeX functionality we want.
+We won't run into a missing dependency, need to track down what package it's from, and re-build everything.

 # Credits